omines/akismet/README.md

             # Your Akismet API key
             $apiKey: '%env(AKISMET_KEY)%'
 ```
-Then make sure  your relevant `.env` file or the actual environment parameters contain correct values for `ROOT_URL`
+Then make sure your relevant `.env` file or the actual environment variables contain correct values for `ROOT_URL`
 and `AKISMET_KEY`.
 You can now inject `Omines\Akismet\Akismet` wherever you need it.

 ### Creating a message